Book Review of Scarcity: Why Having So Little Means So Much by Sendhil Mullainathan and Eldar Shafir

 Abundance is the large suitcase.

 When we have slack in money, we have the luxury of not having to choose – we can have both!
-Mistakes do not come with real consequences and slack providesroom to fail” (82).
-In periods of slack and abundance, we also have no intuitive way to value things.
+Mistakes do not come

-Behavioral economics suggest that money is valued in relative terms.
+Behavioral economics suggests that money is valued in relative terms.
 Scarcity overturns this notion.
 Mullainathan and Shafir recreated a classic experiment originally done by economist Richard Thaler.
 In this study, subjects were broken into two groups and asked to read a hypothetical situation and respond.

 There were two hypothetical situations about a day at the beach: you and your friend were thirsty, so your friend offers to go get drinks at the local store (or in the second hypothetical situation – get drinks at the resort convenience store) and asks you to set a price that you would be willing to pay.